-When people think of an addiction assessment or addiction assessment questions, they very rarely correlate that to drug and alcohol addiction.
+When people think of addiction assessments or addiction assessment questions, they very rarely correlate that to drug and alcohol addiction.
 More often than not, it is not even widely known that people who are addicted to drugs and alcohol do need to get an assessment before they enter into treatment.
 Addiction assessments are beneficial for a multitude of different reasons.
 First of all, the person needs actually to know if they even have an addiction or not.

 Assessing Your Addiction